 Ian Farrell has been shooting pictures since his parents bought him an SLR for his 12th birthday, and hasn't been far from a camera since.
 He is a professional portrait photographer with studios in both London and Cambridge.
 Author of the bestselling Digital Photography Beyond the Camera, Ian also writes for a number of leading industry publications, including Amateur Photography, British Journal of Photography, DSLR Photography and Digital Photography.
 He lives in Cambridge, UK.

 Joseph Farrell is Emeritus Professor at the University of Strathclyde.
-He is a renowned translator from the Italian, whose translations include works by Leonardo Sciascia, Vincenzo Consolo, Dario Fo and Valerio Varesi.
+His books include a cultural history of Sicily and biographies of Dario Fo and Leonardo Sciascia.
+He is also a renowned translator from the Italian, whose translations include works by Leonardo Sciascia, Vincenzo Consolo, Dario Fo and Valerio Varesi.
+He lives in Glasgow.

 Marjolijn Februari studied Art History, Philosophy and Law.
 She was awarded a doctorate for a thesis on the clash of economics and ethics.The Literary Circle is her second novel.
 She has also published several collections of essays and has been writing a Saturday column for a Dutch newspaper since 1999.Paul Vincent taught Dutch at London University from 1967 to 1989 and since then has translated a wide variety of Dutch-language authors, including Louis Couperus, Willem Elsschot and Harry Mulisch.

 Jonathan Fenby is a former editor of the Observer newspaper.
 He is the author of books on Europe and Asia and of many articles on both continents.
 His survey of contemporary France, On The Brink, was universally hailed by critics